 A dual citizen of Mexico and Croatia, Andrew was born and raised in Queretaro, Mexico.
 He graduated from the University of Southern California’s School of Cinema-Television in 2010 and later obtained an MPA in Non-Profit Sector Technology Management from the same institution.

 An avid writer, filmmaker, and speaker, Andrew spent five years overseeing and building technology solutions for nonprofit organizations.
 Throughout that time, he also launched Teledipity.com, a self-improvement blog that grew to 16,000 subscribers and 270,000 visits from over 100 countries around the world.

 This year, Andrew made the jump to turn Teledipity into the world’s first artificial intelligence life coach.
 With the help of his blog subscribers, private investors, and the Startup with IBM program, he secured the necessary funding to develop the mobile application (which will recommend podcasts, books, and online courses based on your stated objectives).
 The application is expected to launch next year.

 A self-described “spiritual-but-not-religious” millennial, his work has always experimented with spiritual thinking inside a secular world-view (and its immense power as a motivational tool rather than an solution to life’s ambiguity).
 With Teledipity, he is on a mission to improve the reach and retention of online learning tools such as podcasts, audiobooks, and online courses.

-With the concept for Teledipity, I won the StartOUT Smart Pilot Scholarship program to attend the Founder Institute in 2013, and was one of the 10 finalists for the USC Stevens Center for Innovation Showcase that same year (a process that allowed me to launch this platform in 2015).
+With the concept for Teledipity, Andrew won the StartOUT Smart Pilot Scholarship program to attend and graduate from the Founder Institute accelerator in 2013.
+He was also one of the 10 finalists at the USC Stevens Center for Innovation Showcase that same year.

-If you’re interested in learning more about my values, perspective, and approach, check out these two videos (the TEDx talk is in spanish):
+If you’re interested in learning more about his values, perspective, and approach, check out this video: